raiss/componentized/README.md

-# react-number-counter
+# componentized
-a component which increment/decrement number nicely
+Trying to workout what would be the best way to create a generic validation